animir/node-rate-limiter-flexible/README.md

 * `tableName` `Default: equals to 'keyPrefix' option` By default, limiter creates table for each unique `keyPrefix`.
 All limits for all limiters are stored in one table if custom name is set.

+* `storeType` `Default: storeClient.constructor.name` It is required only for Knex and have to be set to 'knex'

 #### Options specific to MySQL